Semiparametric adaptive estimation under informative sampling: Basic setup

-where $E_s(W\mid x, y)=E(W\mid x, y, \delta = 1)$.
-This relationship implies that the conditional inclusion probability $\pi(x, y)$ can be estimated by regression of weights on data with sampled units.
-Therefore, by substituting an estimated response mechanism into \eqref{CML}, an ``efficient" estimator for $\theta$ can be obtained.
-However, to compute the expectation $E_s(W\mid x, y)$, it may be necessary to correctly specify a model for the conditional distribution of $W$ for particular $(x, y)$.
-Incorrect model specification yields a biased estimator.
+Generally, $\pi(x,y)$ is unknown and has to be estimated.
+Suppose that $\pi(x,y)$ is known up to a finite-dimensional parameter. \citet{Pfeffermann09} provided the relationship: $\pi(x,y) = 1/E_s(W\mid x, y)$, where $E_s(W\mid x, y)=E(W\mid x, y, \delta = 1)$.
+This relationship implies that the conditional inclusion probability $\pi(x, y)$ can be estimated by regression of weights on the data with sampled units.
+Therefore, substituting an estimated response mechanism into \eqref{CML}, an ``efficient" estimator for $\theta$ can be obtained.
+However, to compute the expectation $E_s(W\mid x, y)$, correct model specification for the conditional distribution is imperative, and incorrect model specification can produce a biased estimator.